-However, because incomes were so low, few Americans actually had to pay the federal income tax, Du Val said — and only 10 years later, the tax was repealed.
+However, because incomes were so low, few Americans actually had to pay the federal income tax, and only 10 years later, the tax was repealed.
 Congress created a flat-rate income tax in 1894, but the Supreme Court ruled it to be unconstitutional because the tax wasn’t levied in proportion to each’s state population.

 16th Amendment Gives Congress Legal Authority to Tax Income

 In 1913, the 16th Amendment was ratified to remove the constitutional clause that required income tax to be levied proportionally to population.
-Congress then levied a 1 percent tax on personal income over $3,000 and a 6 percent surtax on incomes more than $500,000.
+Congress then levied a 1% tax on personal income over $3,000 and a 6% surtax on incomes more than $500,000.
 This was also when the Form 1040 was introduced, according to the Internal Revenue Service.

 World War I Revenue Acts

 The first reform to the U.S. income tax system came with the Revenue Act of 1916.
-Congress raised the individual tax from 1 percent to 2 percent on incomes over $3,000, raised the corporate tax from 1 to 2 percent and introduced an estate tax to help fund World War I, according to the Tax History Project.
+Congress raised the individual tax from 1% to 2% on incomes over $3,000, raised the corporate tax from 1% to 2% and introduced an estate tax to help fund World War I, according to the Tax History Project.

 The next year, Congress raised income tax rates again.
-The 2 percent income tax was applied to income over $1,000 and a surtax with a top rate of 63 percent.
+The 2% income tax was applied to income over $1,000 and a surtax with a top rate of 63%.
 That helped boost tax revenue into the billions.

 Revenue Act of 1932

-The Revenue Act of 1932 was the biggest tax increase the U.S. saw during peacetime, according to the Tax History Project.
-The top marginal rate – which had been lowered after World War I – was increased from 25 percent to 63 percent.
+The Revenue Act of 1932 controversial biggest it was one of the biggest tax increases in U.S. history during peacetime, and it came during the Great Depression.
+The top marginal rate – which had been lowered after World War I – was increased from 25% to 63%.